Okta Inc. (OKTA) Shares Up Despite Recent Market Volatility

-The stock price of Okta Inc. (NASDAQ: OKTA) has jumped by 0.08 compared to previous close of 84.67.
-Despite this, the company has seen a gain of 4.37% in its stock price over the last five trading days.
+Okta Inc. (NASDAQ: OKTA) has experienced a rise in its stock price by 2.28 compared to its previous closing price of 88.10.
+However, the company has seen a gain of 5.47% in its stock price over the last five trading days.
 Barron’s reported on 03/10/23 that Okta Stock Has Been on a Tear.
 Why There’s Still Time to Buy.

 Is It Worth Investing in Okta Inc. (NASDAQ: OKTA) Right Now?